 Other women of Petworth

-Discover more about Elizabeth Percy (1667-1722) whose wealth and inheritance from the powerful Northern Percy dynasty led to the complete rebuilding of Petworth House in to the fashionable baroque style you see today.
+Elizabeth Percy (1667-1722) whose wealth and inheritance from the powerful Northern Percy dynasty led to the complete rebuilding of Petworth House in to the fashionable baroque style you see today.

-Find out more about Lucy Percy (c.1600-1660), brother to Algernon Percy, 10th Earl of Northumberland who inherited Petworth House.
+Lucy Percy (c.1600-1660), brother to Algernon Percy, 10th Earl of Northumberland who inherited Petworth House.
 She remarkbaly served both the Royalists and the Parliamentarians during the English Civil War (1642-1649).

-Elizabeth Purser worked at Petworth House for 60 years first as Housekeepers maid and then as Housekeeper until her death in 1814.
+Elizabeth Purser who worked at Petworth House for 60 years first as Housekeepers maid and then as Housekeeper until her death in 1814.
 She died in service and her portrait still hangs in the Still Room where she would have worked.

-Also find out more about the Dowager, Pamela Wyndham-Quin who married the politician John Wyndham in 1947.
+And the Dowager, Pamela Wyndham-Quin who married the politician John Wyndham in 1947.